 Intraocular Lens (IOL)

 When the eye’s natural lens is removed during cataract surgery, it needs to be replaced with an intraocular lens (IOL) in order to restore vision.
-At Riverside EyeCare Professionals Drs.
+At Riverside EyeCare Professionals, Drs.
 Michael and Sean Sumsion offer patients two different IOL types: monofocal lenses and multifocal lenses.
 By providing both IOL types, Dr. Sumsion can help you decide which lens best suits your lifestyle and expectations.
 Ultimately, this selection process enables Riverside EyeCare to provide a higher level of care and help our patients more effectively achieve their vision correction goals.
-While lens replacement is normally achieved through cataract surgery, patients desiring to improve their vision (and who do not qualify for cataract surgery) can have the lens implanted through a procedure call “Refractive Lens Exchange.”
+While lens replacement is normally achieved through cataract surgery, patients desiring to improve their vision (and who do not qualify for cataract surgery) can have the lens implanted through a procedure called “Refractive Lens Exchange.”